 All individuals and entities covered by this policy are required to immediately disclose to PacificSource any exclusion or other events that make them ineligible to perform work related directly or indirectly to a government health care program.
-Delegates/Delegated Entities are to disclose such information to their PacificSource contract administrator.
+Delegates/Delegated Entities are to disclose such information to the Compliance Department's Delegation Oversight Team.
 Failure to disclose may result in appropriate corrective actions, up to and including termination of employment or contract.